 How did I get here?
 I mean how did I end up HERE?
-A single mom of two kids under five, drinking two bottles of wine almost every day.
-To understand I think we need to start from the beginning.
+A single mom of two kids under five, drinking two bottles of wine nearly every day.
+Well, let's go back to the beginning.

 I had a pretty "normal" childhood.
 I grew up in a cute country town right outside San Francisco, CA. My parents were great, loving, and caring parents, and I have an older brother who I did everything with (baseball, Nintendo, bikes).
 I grew up in the 80's, when kids could play outside with the neighborhood friends until dark and we had no worries.
 What I didn't know then was that my "normal" childhood was turning me into a people-pleasing, codependent-alcoholic who couldn't feel any feelings other than "happy" or "fine."
 Like all parents, mine did the best they could.
 My mom grew up with challenges of her own; an alcoholic father and a mentally ill mother.
 The pair divorced when she was in high school.
 As for my dad, well he's quiet and reflective, like me.
 And he's a short-fused hothead, like me!